 My pressure cooker will only take 2 pork knuckles at a time so if you want to do 4 knuckles you will need a REALLY big pressure cooker, or you will have to do them in 2 batches.

-Rinse the knuckles in cold water and put them in a pressure cooker with 1 carrot, 1 stick of celery, 1/4 of a small cabbage, about 10 peppercorns and 1 teaspoon of salt and cover with 1/2 litre of water.
+Rinse the knuckles in cold water and put them in a pressure cooker with 1 carrot, 1 stick of celery, 1 small onion, about 10 peppercorns and 1 teaspoon of salt and cover with 1/2 litre of water.
 No need to chop the veggies first – they are only in there to add flavour.

 Set the pressure cooker time